Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/TP1.png)

-On this example the Touchpoint name is "Chat Throughput (PCC), and the PCC means that this is the type of Touchpoint designed to count processes.
+On this example the Touchpoint name is "Chat Throughput (PCC)", and the PCC means that this is the type of Touchpoint designed to count processes.

 * Status "On" or "Off": This option allows you to enable or disable a touchpoint for display mode.
 To access this view, right click on the particular touchpoint you want to work with and click on the option "ON/OFF".

 ![image](screenshots/Example_status_on_off_TP_1.png)

-To turn Off a Touchpoint, right click on its name, then click on the On button.
+To turn Off a Touchpoint (for instace to troubleshoot it), right click on its name, then click on the On button.
 To turn it back ON again, right click on the Touchpoint again and click on the OFF button.

 * Related_steps: Indicates the step to which a Touchpoint is associated with a Touchpoint.

 ![image](screenshots/Examples_related_steps_TP.png)

-For the example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.
+On this example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.

 * Queries: Allow you to determine all the parameters that of a particular Touchpoint should consider.
-They are pre-programmed on a file called JSON configuration file, and you can also manually tweek them, to tune a Touchpoint.
+They are pre-programmed on a file called JSON configuration file, and you can also manually tweek them to fit a specific journey’s goal.

 ![image](screenshots/Examples_queries_TP_1.png)